Thursday, July 16, 2015

 Summary: Mud Maid of Heligan is a gigantic natural sculpture created by sibling artists Pete and Sue Hill for the Lost Gardens of Heligan near Megavissey, Cornwall.

-view of coast from Heligan: roger geach, CC BY SA 2.0, via Wikimedia Commons
+"The view from Heligan looking towards the sea"; Cornwall, South West England: roger geach, CC BY SA 2.0 Generic, via Wikimedia Commons

 One of the ancestral homes of the landed Cornish family of Tremayne, Heligan estate is located in south central Cornwall.
 The county encompasses the traditional homeland of the Cornish people in the westernmost segment of England’s southwestern peninsula.